EmirZYNK/EmirZYNK/README.md

 ## Hi there👋
-Hi, I'm Emir👋.
-I'm from Turkey and I'm studying Computer Engineering at Ankara Science University.
-I know Java and C++, and I'm currently trying to learn Kotlin.
+I'm Emir👋.
+I'm from Türkiye and I'm studying Computer Engineering at Ankara Science University.
+I know Java and C++, and I'm currently trying to learn Kotlin and I want to improve myself in mobile developing.